mlawre01/STAT545-HW-Hawe-Nicole/HW03/Task_3.md

 |  2002|             68.30965|
 |  2007|             69.68886|

-Then I went on to visualize this trimmed mean life expectancy using a line graph:
+Then I went on to visualize this trimmed mean life expectancy using a scatter plot:

 ``` r
 ggplot(n5, aes(x=year, y=trim_mean_lifeExp)) +